We're hiring sales reps in the Omaha metroSee the role →

 Moisture and Humidity Exposure

-Wood-based siding warps in high humidity when moisture gets trapped behind the paint.
-Boards buckle and separate from the wall, most common in older homes with poor airflow.
-Fiber cement and vinyl resist moisture intrusion better, though both require proper flashing and water management at windows and trim.
+Wood-based siding warps when moisture gets trapped behind the paint.
+Boards buckle and pull away from the wall, most common on older homes with poor attic airflow.
+Fiber cement and vinyl shed water better, but both still need proper flashing at windows and trim or water finds its way in anyway.

 Wind Damage at Corners and Edges

-Wind lifts siding at corners, gable ends, and around openings where fastening patterns are inadequate.
-Aluminum siding shows this first, followed by vinyl on open exposures.
-Material failure typically starts at edges and works inward.
-Most noticeable after spring and summer storm systems with sustained winds above 50 mph.
+Wind lifts siding at corners, gable ends, and around openings where fasteners weren't placed right.
+Aluminum shows it first, vinyl follows on open exposures.
+The failure starts at edges and works inward.
+Most often visible after spring and summer storm systems with sustained winds above 50 mph.

 Winter Weather Effects

-Snow accumulation and ice dam formation affects siding near rooflines.
-Aluminum siding fades unevenly where snow piles up, constant moisture and salt from winter treatments accelerate corrosion.
-North-facing walls retain ice longer, creating sustained moisture exposure that affects material performance over time.
+Snow and ice dams hit siding near rooflines.
+Aluminum fades unevenly where snow piles up against it, and salt from winter treatments speeds corrosion.
+North walls hold ice longer, and that steady moisture works on the material year after year.

 Installation Patterns Across the Metro